TylerPflueger/CSCI4900/README.md

 ## To install
 `pip install .` within top-level of project

 Note - Current setup doesn't install [DoSOCSv2](https://github.com/DoSOCSv2/DoSOCSv2) completely.
-You will need to follow their instructions to get the project working.
+You will need to follow their instructions first before trying to install current project for it to work.

 ## Usage
 Pass pom.xml to be parsed, domaven will then pass all the parsed dependencies to DoSOCSv2 with relationship info: